Accenture/mercury/guides/APPENDIX-III.md

 The "async.http.request" function can be used as a non-blocking HTTP client.

-To make a HTTP request to an external REST endpoint, you can create a HTTP request object using the `AsyncHttpRequest` class and make an async RPC call to the "async.http.request" function like this:
+To make an HTTP request to an external REST endpoint, you can create an HTTP request object using the `AsyncHttpRequest` class and make an async RPC call to the "async.http.request" function like this:

 ```java
 PostOffice po = new PostOffice(headers, instance);